PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Crawler.md

 # Crawler

-A Crawler is a system entity responsible for searching explorable links inside a web page.
-It interacts with the coordinator to validate the found urls and is responsible for creating scrapers, for extracting data from a page and new crawlers exploring new urls.
+A **Crawler** is a system entity responsible for searching explorable links inside a web page.
+It interacts with the [Coordinator](Coordinator.md) to validate the found urls and is responsible for creating scrapers, for extracting data from a page and new crawlers exploring new urls.

 We can summarize the interaction between the Crawler and the other components with the following: